Quote of the Day

 “Silence is more important than any other human work, for it expresses God.
 The true revolutions comes from silence; it leads us toward God and others so as to place ourselves humbly and generously at their service.”Cardinal Robert Sarah

 Silence during adoration can bring a calm that will allow God to speak to you through the Holy Spirit with an ease that cannot easily be accomplished while you are busy going about your daily routines.
 It also brings a peace to your heart that generalizes to all aspects of your life, including marriage.
 Remember, Cardinal Sarah teaches that silence (such as you experience during adoration) allows you to place yourself in a position in which you are primed by the Holy Spirit to serve others.
 Your service to others should begin with your spouse.

 Adoration affords you an opportunity for a clarity of mind which can only be fully appreciated by God’s abundant grace.
-Your Creator made you for one purpose and one purpose only: to love Him so that you spend eternity with Him.
+Your Creator made you for one purpose, and one purpose only: to love Him so that you can spend eternity with Him.
 Adoration allows for time to remember that your list of priorities should always place Him first above all things, including your spouse.
-For when you put God first, His blessings will be poured out upon you and your marriage and your marriage will become truly sacred.
+For, when you put God first, His blessings will be poured out upon you and your marriage, which will become truly sacred.

 Follow her counsel and go to adoration.
 You will fall in love with God more deeply than you ever imagined possible.

 You will find adoration to be a different experience every time you participate in the spiritual exercise.
 This is because God never changes, but your needs do change.
 Therefore, go to adoration and wait patiently and silently for Him to respond.
 He knows your needs before you ask.
 You can be assured the Holy Spirit is there with you waiting to speak to your heart.